0

 Excess Vitamin D and Calcium Imbalances

 Taking too many vitamin D supplements might seem reasonable for bone health.
-But you could be inviting trouble without enough vitamin F (essential fatty acids).
+But you could be in trouble without enough vitamin F (essential fatty acids).
 An imbalance between these two can disrupt the way your body uses calcium.

 A study found that people with high levels of vitamin D but low levels of vitamin F had higher rates of vascular calcification.
 So it's not just about getting more sunshine or popping extra pills - balance is essential.